e-caste/sdp-q2-project/README.md

 - if the DAG is small, we should prefer a small number of labels, such as 1 or 2
 - if the DAG is large, if every vertex has many edges the best number of labels is around 5

-These results confirm the contents of the paper.
+These results confirm the contents of the GRAIL paper.

 ## How to run